 - (1) Reflects the consolidated operating results and financial position of Access 24 and its subsidiaries, which were acquired by the Company effective January 1, 1996, as if such acquisition had been completed on January 1, 1995.
 Costs and expenses of Access 24 have been reflected, for purposes of this presentation, as costs of services. - (2) Includes the \$2.4 million pre-tax net proceeds of a one-time payment made by a former client to TeleTech in connection with such client's early termination of a contract. - (3) During 1993 and 1994, the Company was an S corporation and, accordingly, was not subject to federal income taxes.
-Pro forma net income includes a provision for income taxes at an effective rate of 44.4% for the 11 months ended December 31, 1993 and 39.5% for the year ended December 31, 1994. - (4) Calculated in the manner described in note 1 to the Financial Statements. - (5) Reflects the conversion of 1,860,000 shares of Preferred Stock into 9,300,000 shares of Common Stock pursuant to the Preferred Stock Conversion. - (6) Reflects the sale of 4,000,000 shares of Common Stock being offered by TeleTech at an assumed initial public offering price of \$15.50 per share (net of approximately \$5.7 million of estimated offering expenses and underwriting discounts and commissions) and the application of the estimated net proceeds therefrom, including repayment of short-term indebtedness.
-See "Use of Proceeds" and "Capitalization."
+Pro forma net income includes a provision for income taxes at an effective rate of 44.4% for the 11 months ended December 31, 1993 and 39.5% for the year ended December 31, 1994. - (4) Calculated in the manner described in note 1 to the Financial Statements. - (5) Reflects the conversion of 1,860,000 shares of Preferred Stock into 9,300,000 shares of Common Stock pursuant to the Preferred Stock Conversion. - (6) Reflects the sale of 4,000,000 shares of Common Stock being offered by TeleTech at the initial public offering price of \$14.50 per share (net of approximately \$5.4 million of estimated offering expenses and underwriting discounts and commissions) and the application of the estimated net proceeds therefrom including renavment of short-term indebtedness.
+See "Use of therefrom, including repayment of short-term indebtedness.
+See Proceeds" and "Capitalization."